-Aerial Pesticide Spraying Now Beginning in Washington (April 2016)
+No Aerial Pesticide Spraying in 2017 in Washington

-See Spraying Info for the latest updates, how to protect yourself and a trap location map.
+See Spraying Info for the latest updates, how to protect yourself during an aerial or ground spraying and a trap location map.

 Gypsy moths are an invasive pest in the US.
 They can cause damage to deciduous (and possibly evergreen) plants.
 They can also cause economic damage if they become established in a particular area, because wood products, plants, and other exports need to be inspected and fumigated before non-infested areas will accept them.
 No Spray Zone does not want gypsy moths to be established in the Western states of the USA (they are already established in some Midwestern and Eastern states) any less than anyone else.

 The reaction of state and federal agriculture bureaucracies to any incursion of gypsy moths into the Western states, however, has typically been overzealous*, to the point that the environment and human health are unnecessarily risked.
 We advocate saner, science-based methods for eradicating small populations of gypsy moths when they are found.